My Photography & Travel Guide to Verona, Italy

 Christmas Markets (December) – Festive markets with holiday decorations, crafts, and treats in Piazza dei Signori.
 Website

-If you enjoyed this guide to Milan, you can check out my other Photography and Travel Guides at this link.
+If you enjoyed this guide to Milan, you can check out my other Photography and Travel Guides.
 Don't forget to subscribe to my newsletter for more travel tips and photography inspiration!